 Targeted support was deployed through a range of in-school interventions and externally sourced interventions.
 Pupils engaged with the Nessy programme to support their spelling and reading across KS2.
-A Speech and Language Therapist delivered sessions and support for the pupils with highest need in this area and trained LSA's delivered follow-up work with these pupils.
+A Speech and Language Therapist delivered sessions and support for the pupils with highest need in this area and trained LSA's delivered follow-up work with these pupils (3 PP pupils in KS1).
 Parent volunteers have been trained in targeted reading support with pupils and a timetable in specific year groups has enabled these volunteers to have children, including vulnerable pupils, to read regularly with an adult in school.